Trends

 We complain more than Mark does.
 Well, in all fairness, Mark doesn’t have to 1) work 2) do the household chores 3) take care of a baby, since he is a baby.

 I hate being sick.
 Well, no one enjoys it (unless you call in sick when you are not actually sick but that’s completely different.
 And between us, I believe in karma so I was always reluctant to play the sick card when I worked in an office environment) but there are better times to catch a cold.
-The summer, for instance, where the hot weather truly helps.
+The summer, for instance, when the hot weather truly helps.

 Instead, we are stuck at home and it’s cold outside.